thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 For example, if you are showing temperature readings for multiple devices, you can add '°C' or '°F' symbol.
 However, if you are displaying both temperature and humidity, you have to configure these data keys separately using data key settings.

+##### Advanced widget settings

+Advanced widget settings are specific to widget implementation.
+Those settings allow you to fine tune the widget.
+For example, “Timeseries - Flot” widget allows you to configure line style, width, enable comparison with the previous time interval and use entity attributes in the legend.

+Learn more about specific advanced settings in the corresponding widget documentation:

+Coming soon...

+##### Widget actions

+Coming soon...

 ## Time window